Before we jump into the subject of customer care, consider this:

 And yes, I am writing from my own experience.

-What is the role of customer care?
+What is the meaning of customer care in business?

 As we’ve already established, customer care is often difficult to define and even more difficult to measure directly.
 But it plays an essential role in building a positive customer experience, customer relations, and helping customers succeed.